-The estimated fair value of fixed rate debt instruments as of December 31, 2011 and 2010 was approximately equal to its carrying value at each date, given the rates on the outstanding debt and the relatively short term to maturity.
-The estimated fair value of the variable rate debt is assumed to approximate its carrying value.
-The fair value of the Company's derivative was a liability of \$452 thousand and \$41 thousand at December 31, 2011 and 2010, respectively.
+The estimated fair value of fixed rate debt instruments as of December 31, 2012 and December 31, 2011 was approximately equal to its carrying value at each date, given the short term to maturity.
+The estimated fair value of the variable rate debt approximates its carrying value.
+The fair value of the Company's interest rate swaps was a liability of \$1.7 million and \$452 thousand at December 31, 2012 and December 31, 2011, respectively.